JackTschetter/return-to-libc-and-ROP-attacks/README.md

 In addition to leading instruction during weekly lab sections, I held regular office hours and made myself available by appointment to help students.

-### Disclaimer

-To my knowledge this project or some close derivative is still being used for teaching.
-After careful consideration, and out of fairness to current, former, and future students I will not be making details of the vulnerabilities, attacks or mitigations public.<br>

-In the case that you are not a current or propsective student, and would like to understand what the vulnerabilites were, how to find them, or how to mitigate them, reach out to me (contact below), and I would be more then happy to make some time on my calendar and we could go over these details and more in some detail.

 ## Contact

 Contact me anytime!
 Day or night.
 My email is jackrtschetter@gmail.com, and phone number is 612-380-1832.
 Texting with a short introduction is the most efficient way to get a hold of me.
 I will respond ASAP.<br>